-in the s.
+Whereas the right to legal aid in criminal proceedings in Canada has been grounded in the constitutional rights to a fair trial (Charter, s.
+11(d)) and to the rights to liberty and security of the person (Charter, s.
+7), the right to civil legal aid has primarily been found in the s.
 7 right to security of the person.
 In these cases, the right to a fair trial flows not from s.
 11(d) of the Charter, but from the requirement under s.
 7 that a person must not be deprived of the rights to life, liberty and security of the person "except in accordance with the principles of fundamental justice," which require a fair proceeding.
-The requirement that there be a violation of the right to security in order to justify a right to legal aid in civil proceedings is a much narrower base than that found in international law, which recognizes a right to legal aid flowing from the right to a fair trial itself.
-190 As discussed below, the courts have further narrowed the foundation of a s.
+The requirement that there be a violation of the right to security in order to justify a right to legal aid in civil proceedings is a much narrower base than that found in international law, which recognizes a right to legal aid flowing from the right to a fair trial itself.191 As discussed below, the courts have further narrowed the foundation of a s.
 7 right to civil legal aid by requiring that the civil proceeding be triggered by government action which threatens an individual's right to security of the person.

 The SCC recognized a right to legal aid, under some conditions, in a civil proceeding, based on s.
-7 of the Charter in New Brunswick (Minister of Health and Community Services) v G(J).
-In that case, the province attempted to extend a temporary custody order over the appellant's three children.
+7 of the Charter in New Brunswick (Minister of Health and Community Services) v G(J).192 In that case, the province attempted to extend a temporary custody order over the appellant's three children.
 The appellant, who was indigent and receiving social assistance at the time, was denied legal aid to assist her in the custody hearing on the basis that custody applications were not covered under the province's legal aid guidelines.

 Finding that the Minister's application to extend the original custody order threatened to restrict the appellant's right to security of the person guaranteed by s.
-7 of the Charter, Lamer CJC, writing for the majority, confirmed that the right to security of the person protects "both the physical and psychological integrity of the individual" and that "the right extends beyond the criminal law and can be engaged in child protection proceedings."
-For a restriction of security of the person to be made out, "the impugned state action must have a serious and profound effect on a person's psychological integrity."
-In the Chief Justice's view, there was little doubt that "state removal of a child from parental custody pursuant to the state's parens patriae jurisdiction constitutes a serious interference with the psychological integrity of the parent."
-193
+7 of the Charter, Lamer CJC, writing for the majority, confirmed that the right to security of the person protects "both the physical and psychological integrity of the individual" and that "the right extends beyond the criminal law and can be engaged in child protection proceedings."193 For a restriction of security of the person to be made out, "the impugned state action must have a serious and profound effect on a person's psychological integrity."
+In the Chief Justice's view, there was little doubt that "state removal of a child from parental custody pursuant to the state's parens patriae jurisdiction constitutes a serious interference with the psychological integrity of the parent."194